The Nationalist's Delusion

 “North and South agreed that laborers must produce profit; the poor white and the Negro wanted to get the profit arising from the laborers’ toil and not to divide it with the employers and landowners,” Du Bois wrote.
 “When Northern and Southern employers agreed that profit was most important and the method of getting it second, the path to understanding was clear.
 When white laborers were convinced that the degradation of Negro labor was more fundamental than the uplift of white labor, the end was in sight.”
 In exchange, white laborers, “while they received a low wage, were compensated in part by a sort of public and psychological wage.”
 For centuries, capital’s most potent wedge against labor in America has been the belief that it is better to be poor than to be equal to niggers.

 Overall, poor and working-class Americans did not support Trump; it was white Americans on all levels of the income spectrum who secured his victory.
-Clinton was only competitive with Trump among white people making more than $100,000, but the fact that their share of the vote was near-identical drives the point home: Economic suffering alone does not explain the rise of Trump.
+Clinton was only competitive with Trump among white people making more than $100,000, but the fact that their shares of the vote was nearly identical drives the point home: Economic suffering alone does not explain the rise of Trump.
 Nor does the Calamity Thesis explain why comparably situated black Americans, who are considerably more vulnerable than their white counterparts, remained so immune to Trump’s appeal.
-The answer cannot be that black Americans were suffering less than the white working class or poor, but that Trump’s solutions did not appeal to people of color, because they were premised on a national vision that excluded them as full citizens.
+The answer cannot be that black Americans were suffering less than the white working class or the poor, but that Trump’s solutions did not appeal to people of color because they were premised on a national vision that excluded them as full citizens.

-When you look at Trump’s strength among white Americans of all income levels, but his weakness among Americans struggling with poverty, the story of Trump looks less like a story of working-class revolt than a story of white backlash.
+When you look at Trump’s strength among white Americans of all income categories, but his weakness among Americans struggling with poverty, the story of Trump looks less like a story of working-class revolt than a story of white backlash.
 And the stories of struggling white Trump supporters look less like the whole truth than a convenient narrative—one that obscures the racist nature of that backlash, instead casting it as a rebellion against an unfeeling establishment that somehow includes working-class and poor people who happen not to be white.

 The nature of racism in America means that when the rich exploit everyone else, there is always an easier and more vulnerable target to punish.
 The Irish immigrants who in 1863 ignited a pogrom against black Americans in New York City to protest the draft resented a policy that offered the rich the chance to buy their way out; their response was nevertheless to purge black people from the city for a generation.

-In 2006, during a televised fundraiser for victims of Hurricane Katrina, Kanye West said George W. Bush didn’t care about black people.
+In 2006, during a televised fund-raiser for victims of Hurricane Katrina, Kanye West said President George W. Bush didn’t care about black people.
 NBC News’s Matt Lauer later asked Bush, “You say you told Laura at the time it was the worst moment of your presidency?”

 “Yes,” Bush replied.
 “My record was strong, I felt, when it came to race relations and giving people a chance.
 And it was a disgusting moment.”

 Bush singling out West’s criticism as the worst moment of his presidency may seem strange.
-But his visceral reaction to the implication that he was racist reflects a peculiarly white American cognitive dissonance—that most worry far more about being seen as racist than the consequences of racism for their fellow citizens.
+But his visceral reaction to the implication that he was racist reflects a peculiarly white American cognitive dissonance—that most worry far more about being seen as racist than about the consequences of racism for their fellow citizens.
 That dissonance spans the ideological spectrum, resulting in blanket explanations for Trump that ignore the plainly obvious.

 The explanation that Trump’s victory wasn’t an expression of support for racism because he got fewer votes than Romney, or because Clinton failed to generate sufficient Democratic enthusiasm, ignores the fact that Trump was a viable—even victorious—candidate while running racist primary- and general-election campaigns.
-Had his racism been disqualifying, his candidacy would have died in the primary.
+Had his racism been disqualifying, his candidacy would have died in the primaries.
 Equally strange is the notion that because some white voters defected from Obama to Trump, racism could not have been a factor in the election; many of these voters did, in fact, hold racist views.
-Particularly in the 2008 campaign, Obama emphasized his uniqueness as an African American—his upbringing by his white grandparents, his elite pedigree, his public scoldings of black Americans for their cultural shortcomings.
+Particularly during the 2008 campaign, Obama emphasized his uniqueness as an African American—his upbringing by his white grandparents, his elite pedigree, his public scoldings of black Americans for their cultural shortcomings.
 It takes little imagination at all to see how someone could hold racist views about black people in general and still have warm feelings toward Obama.

 Perhaps the CNN pundit Chris Cillizza best encapsulated the mainstream-media consensus when he declared shortly after Election Day that there “is nothing more maddening—and counterproductive—to me than saying that Trump’s 59 million votes were all racist.
 Ridiculous.”
-Millions of people of color in America live a reality that many white Americans find unfathomable; the unfathomable is not the impossible.
+Millions of people of color in the U.S. live a reality that many white Americans find unfathomable; the unfathomable is not the impossible.

-Even before Election Day, that consensus was reflected in the reaction to Clinton’s most-controversial remarks of the campaign.
+Even before Election Day, that consensus was reflected in the reaction to Clinton’s most controversial remarks of the campaign.
 “You know, to just be grossly generalistic,” she said, “you could put half of Trump's supporters into what I call the basket of deplorables.
 Right?
 The racist, sexist, homophobic, xenophobic, Islamophobic—you name it.”

 Rolling Stone’s Tim Dickinson, in a since-deleted tweet, observed, “Clinton is talking about trump supporters the way trump talks about mexicans,” whom Trump derided as rapists and criminals.
 Bloomberg’s John Heilemann said, “This comment kind of gets very close to the dictionary definition of bigoted.”
 The leftist writer Barbara Ehrenreich wrote on Facebook that Clinton was “an elitist snob who writes off about a quarter of the American electorate as pond scum.”
 As New York magazine’s Jesse Singal put it, “Not to be too cute but I have racist relatives.
 I'd like to think they aren't ‘deplorable’ humans.”

-These reactions mirrored those of Trump supporters.
-In Lancaster, Pennsylvania, a Trump supporter who gave his name as George acknowledges that “sometimes he says stuff he’s probably better off not saying, because the media’s gonna take everything he says and run with it.”
+These reactions mirrored those of Trump voters.
+In Lancaster, Pennsylvania, a Trump supporter who gave his name as George acknowledged that “sometimes he says stuff he’s probably better off not saying, because the media’s gonna take everything he says and run with it.”
 He added, “Hillary can say the same thing, like deplorable, and they won’t talk about that much.”

-Another Trump supporter in Lancaster, Beatrice, feels similarly about the “deplorables” remark.
-“Let’s face facts, calling half of your voter base ‘deplorables,’ eh, that’s okay,” Beatrice says.
+Another Trump supporter in Lancaster, Beatrice, felt similarly about the “deplorables” remark.
+“Let’s face facts, calling half of your voter base ‘deplorables’—eh, that’s okay,” Beatrice said.
 “Trump says something and we have to hear about it again and again and again, and it’s complete bias.”

-The defenses of Trump voters against Clinton’s charges share in common an aversion to acknowledging an unpleasant truth.
+The defenses of Trump voters against Clinton’s charge share an aversion to acknowledging an unpleasant truth.
 They are not so much arguments against a proposition as arguments that the proposition is offensive—or, if you prefer, politically incorrect.
 The same is true of the rejoinder that Democrats cannot hope to win the votes of people they have condemned as racist.
 This is not a refutation of the point, but an argument against stating it so plainly.

-The argument for the innocence of Trump’s backers finds purchase across ideological lines: white Democrats looking for votes from working-class whites, white Republicans who want to tar Democrats as elitists, white leftists who fear that identity politics stifles working-class solidarity, and white Trumpists seeking to weaponize white grievance.
-But the impetus here is not just ideological, but personal and commercial: No one wants to think of their family, friends, lovers, or colleagues as racist.
-And no one wants to alienate potential subscribers, listeners, viewers, or fans either.
+The argument for the innocence of Trump’s backers finds purchase across ideological lines: white Democrats looking for votes from working-class whites, white Republicans who want to tar Democrats as elitists, white leftists who fear that identity politics stifles working-class solidarity, and white Trumpists seeking to weaponize white grievances.
+But the impetus here is not just ideological, but personal and commercial.
+No one wants to think of his family, friends, lovers, or colleagues as racist.
+And no one wants to alienate potential subscribers, listeners, viewers, or fans, either.

 Yet nowhere did Clinton vow to use the power of the state to punish the constituencies voting for Trump, whose threats made his own rhetorical gestures toward pluralism risible.
 Clinton’s arrogance in referring to Trump supporters as “irredeemable” is the truly indefensible part of her statement—in the 2008 Democratic primary, Clinton herself ran as the candidate of “hard-working Americans, white Americans” against Obama, earning her the “exceedingly strange new respect” of conservatives who noted that she was running the “classic Republican race against her opponent.”
 Eight years later, she lost to an opponent whose mastery of those forces was simply greater than hers.

 The reason many equated Clinton’s “deplorables” remark with Trump’s agenda of discriminatory state violence seems to be the widespread perception that racism is primarily an interpersonal matter—that is, it’s about name-calling or rudeness, rather than institutional and political power.
-This is a belief hardly limited to Trump supporters, but crucial to their understanding of Trump as lacking personal prejudice.
-“One thing I like about Trump is he isn’t afraid to tell people what the problems in this country are,” says Ron Whitekettle from Lancaster, Pennsylvania.
+This is a belief hardly limited to the president’s supporters, but crucial to their understanding of Trump as lacking personal prejudice.
+“One thing I like about Trump is he isn’t afraid to tell people what the problems in this country are,” said Ron Whitekettle from Lancaster.
 “Everything he says is true, but sometimes he doesn’t say it the way it should be said.”

 Political correctness is a vague term, perhaps best defined by the conservative scholar Samuel Goldman.
 “What Trump and others seem to mean by political correctness is an extremely dramatic and rapidly changing set of discursive and social laws that, virtually overnight, people are expected to understand, to which they are expected to adhere.”

-From a different vantage point, what Trump’s supporters refer to as “political correctness” is largely the result of marginalized communities gaining sufficient political power to project their prerogatives onto society at large.
-What a society finds offensive is not a function of fact, or truth, but of power.
+From a different vantage point, what Trump’s supporters refer to as political correctness is largely the result of marginalized communities gaining sufficient political power to project their prerogatives onto society at large.
+What a society finds offensive is not a function of fact or truth, but of power.
 It is why unpunished murders of black Americans by agents of the state draw less outrage than black football players’ kneeling for the National Anthem in protest against them.
 It is no coincidence that Trump himself frequently uses the term to belittle what he sees as unnecessary restrictions on state force.

 But even as once-acceptable forms of bigotry have become unacceptable to express overtly, white Americans remain politically dominant enough to shape media coverage in a manner that minimizes obvious manifestations of prejudice, such as backing a racist candidate, as something else entirely.
 The most transgressive political statement of the 2016 election, the one that violated strict societal norms by stating an inconvenient fact that few wanted to acknowledge, the most politically incorrect, was made by the candidate who lost.

-Even before Trump, the Republican Party was moving toward an exclusivist nationalism that defined American identity in racial and religious terms, despite some efforts from its leadership to steer the party in another direction.
+Even before Trump, the Republican Party was moving toward an exclusivist nationalism that defined American identity in racial and religious terms, despite some efforts from its leadership to steer it in another direction.
 George W. Bush signed the 2006 reauthorization of the Voting Rights Act, attempted to bring Latino voters into the party, and spoke in defense of American Muslims’ place in the national fabric.
 These efforts led to caustic backlashes from the Republican rank and file, who defeated his 2006 immigration-reform legislation, which might have shifted the demographics of the Republican Party for a generation or more.
 In the aftermath of their 2012 loss, Republican leaders tried again, only to meet with the same anti-immigrant backlash—one that would find an avatar in the person of the next Republican president.

-In 2015, the political scientists Marisa Abrajano and Zoltan L. Hajnal published White Backlash, a study of political trends, and found, “Whites who hold more negative views of immigrants have a greater tendency to support Republican candidates at the presidential, congressional, and gubernatorial levels, even after controlling for party identification and other major factors purported to drive the vote.”
+In 2015, the political scientists Marisa Abrajano and Zoltan L. Hajnal published White Backlash, a study of political trends, and found that “whites who hold more negative views of immigrants have a greater tendency to support Republican candidates at the presidential, congressional, and gubernatorial levels, even after controlling for party identification and other major factors purported to drive the vote.”

-While that finding may seem obvious, it wasn’t simply a description of existing Republicans, but of the trends driving some white Democrats into the Republican Party.
-Using data from the American National Election Survey, Abrajano and Hajnal concluded that “changes in individual attitudes toward immigrants precede shifts in partisanship,” and that “immigration really is driving individual defections from the Democratic to Republican Party.”
+While that finding may seem obvious, it isn’t simply a description of existing Republicans, but of the trends driving some white Democrats into the Republican Party.
+Using data from the American National Election Survey, Abrajano and Hajnal conclude that “changes in individual attitudes toward immigrants precede shifts in partisanship,” and that “immigration really is driving individual defections from the Democratic to Republican Party.”

-Cautioning that there are limits to social science, Abrajano told me that “all other things being equal we see that immigration has a strong and consistent effect in moving whites towards the Republican Party.
-I think having the first African American president elected into the office ... you can't disentangle immigration without talking about race as well, so that dynamic brought to the forefront immigration and racial politics more broadly, and the kind of fear and anxiety that many voters had about the changing demographics and characteristics of the U.S. population.”
+Cautioning that there are limits to social science, Abrajano told me, “All other things being equal, we see that immigration has a strong and consistent effect in moving whites towards the Republican Party.
+I think having the first African American president elected into the office ...
+You can't disentangle immigration without talking about race as well, so that dynamic brought to the forefront immigration and racial politics more broadly, and the kind of fear and anxiety that many voters had about the changing demographics and characteristics of the U.S. population.”
 The Slate writer Jamelle Bouie made a similar observation in an insightful essay in March 2016.

-Half a century after Senator Barry Goldwater of Arizona rose to prominence by opposing civil-rights legislation designed to dismantle Jim Crow, the Republican Party’s shift toward nativism would foreclose another path not just to ethnic diversity, but to the moderation and tolerance that sharing power with those unlike you requires.
+Half a century after Senator Barry Goldwater of Arizona rose to prominence by opposing civil-rights legislation designed to dismantle Jim Crow, the Republican Party’s shift toward nativism foreclosed another path not just to ethnic diversity, but to the moderation and tolerance that sharing power with those unlike you requires.

-In the meantime, more than a decade of war nationalism directed at jihadist groups has shaped Republican attitudes toward Muslims—from seeing them as potential Republican voters in the late 1990s to viewing them as internal enemies.
+In the meantime, more than a decade of war nationalism directed at jihadist groups has shaped Republican attitudes toward Muslims—from seeing them as potential Republican voters in the late 1990s to viewing them as internal enemies currently.
 War nationalism always turns itself inward, but in the past, wars ended.
-Anti-Irish violence fell following the service of Irish American soldiers in the Civil War; Germans were integrated back into the body politic after World War II; and the Italians, Jews, and Eastern Europeans who were targeted by the early 20th century’s great immigration scare would find themselves part of a state-sponsored project of assimilation by the war’s end.
-But the War on Terror is a war without end, and so that national consolidation has never occurred.
+Anti-Irish violence fell following the service of Irish American soldiers in the Civil War; Germans were integrated back into the body politic after World War II; and the Italians, Jews, and eastern Europeans who were targeted by the early 20th century’s great immigration scare would find themselves part of a state-sponsored project of assimilation by the war’s end.
+But the War on Terror is without end, and so that national consolidation has never occurred.
 Again, Trump is a manifestation of this trend rather than its impetus, a manifestation that began to rise not long after Obama’s candidacy.

-“Birtherism was the beginning, it was a way of tying together his foreignness and his name, in an effort to delegitimize him, from the get-go,” says James Zogby, a Democrat whose Arab American Institute has spent years tracking public opinion on Muslim and Arab Americans.
-By 2012, the very idea of Muslims in public service “had become an issue in presidential politics, with five of the Republican candidates saying they wouldn't hire a Muslim or appoint one, without special loyalty oaths.”
+“Birtherism was the beginning.
+It was a way of tying together his foreignness and his name, in an effort to delegitimize him, from the get-go,” says James Zogby, a Democrat whose Arab American Institute has spent years tracking public opinion about Muslim and Arab Americans.
+By 2012, the very idea of Muslims in public service “had become an issue in presidential politics, with five of the Republican candidates saying they wouldn't hire a Muslim or appoint one without special loyalty oaths.”

 Obama, as the target and inspiration of this resurgent wave of Republican anti-Muslim hostility, was ill-equipped to stem the tide.
 “The problem was that when situations would occur, and people would say, ‘Why can't [Obama] speak out more forcefully,’ I would say that the people he needs to speak to see him as the problem,” Zogby argues.
 “It was the responsibility of Republicans to speak out, and they didn't.
-George Bush was forceful on the issue in the White House, even though he supported policies that fed it … There were no compelling voices on the Republican side to stop it and so it just festered.”
+George Bush was forceful on the issue in the White House, even though he supported policies that fed it … There were no compelling voices on the Republican side to stop it, and so it just festered.”

-That anti-Muslim surge on the right also provided a way for some conservatives to rationalize hostility toward Barack Obama by displacing feelings about his race to the belief that he was secretly Muslim—a group about which conservatives felt much more comfortable expressing frank animus.
+That anti-Muslim surge on the right also provided a way for some conservatives to rationalize hostility toward Barack Obama by displacing feelings about his race in favor of the belief that he was secretly Muslim—a group about which conservatives felt much more comfortable expressing outright animus.

 “In 2004 there's very little relationship between how you felt about the parties and how you felt about Muslims," Michael Tesler, a political scientist, told me.
 But “Obama really activates anti-Muslim attitudes along party lines.”